soundanalogous/Breakout/README.md

 - Arduino FIO
 - Arduino Mega

-The RFID example requires RFID_Firmata and the ID12RFIDReaderLibrary for Arduino [get it here](https://github.com/soundanalogous/ID-12-RFID-Reader-Library).
+The RFID example requires RFID_Firmata and the IDxRFIDReader library for Arduino [get it here](https://github.com/soundanalogous/IDxRFIDReader).
+RFID_Firmata is included in the Examples directory of the IDxRFIDReader library.